 Hi, Mitch here at Zephyr Ebike Workshop.
-We service and repair all makes and models of ebikes here in Bloomington Indiana, and I can travel to you for on-site work in many cases.
-I consult/advise folks who want to purchase online (which I full support).
-I can also receive, setup and tune your new ebikes to your specification.
+We service and repair all makes and models of ebikes in Bloomington Indiana, and I can travel in town for on-site work.
+I enjoy advising folks who want to purchase online (first 15 minutes free), and then can help order/assemble/tune your new ebike.

-My blog posts below are thoughts about the wide variety of ebikes that come and go through the workshop, as well as repair and maintenance tips, and miscellaneous ebike news.
+The blog posts below reflect the wide variety of ebikes that come and go through our workshop, as well as some repair/maintenance tips, and miscellaneous ebike/infrastructure news.

 Check out my Twitter Feed for even more chatter about the micromobility revolution, safe streets and bike infrastructure.
 I’ve linked my older blogs posts (Btown Biking) about riding around Monroe county (and our many hills), as well as the music I’ve recordedover the years.
 Please peruse the site, and enjoy!